sergeynordicresults/sergeynordicresults.github.io/universe.md

 <img src="https://user-images.githubusercontent.com/7573215/234642024-21383504-f47e-44c1-b8b8-5d8c9ed15684.jpg" width="200" alt="rules"/>

 Eliezer Yudkowsky "Growth stories":
-- The "game of life" universe is Turing complete.
+- The "Game of Life" universe is Turing complete.
 It means self conscious beings can appear there too.
 - Do you think the prayings of these 2D humans work?
 - Do you think there is a god that will kill the bad 2D Chinghiz Khan that tortures 2D people and still has lot of money?
 - Do You think they have an afterlife after death?
 - Do You think they can reach the Buddha enlightment?
 Enlightment doesnt exist!
-Buddha was a lier, charlatan!
+Buddha was a liar, charlatan!
+- If 2D father wants to explain something to a 2D child, but 2D child doesnt understand - Do You think being angry will help for understanding?
+Or maybe the prompt/input should be modified (just like we modify prompt for AI bots.
+There is no point for being angry at computer.)